LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Final.md

 - CSS/HTML
   - This should be polished.
 Make it look nice.
 ALL pages should have client/ready CSS.
 - Exception and error handling.
 Make sure errors appear when incorrect data is submitted
+- The overall flow of each page should be finalized.
+Make this site as professional looking as possible.
 - Deployed to Azure
 - Your readme should contain the following:
 - Readme should contain the following: